Tookmund/tookmund.github.io/_drafts/hibernate-code-preparation.md

 ```

 When notifying the chain, if a function returns `STOP` or `BAD` then
-the previous parts of the chain are called again with `POST` and
+the previous parts of the chain are called again with `PM_POST_HIBERNATION`[^pmpost]
-an error is returned.
+and an error is returned.

+[^pmpost]: Or whatever the caller passes as `val_down`, but in this case we're specifically looking at how this is used in hibernation.

 [kernel/notifier.c:107](https://elixir.bootlin.com/linux/v6.9.9/source/kernel/notifier.c#L107)
 ```